btoll/tools/README.md

 Usage:

     Optional flags:
     -f    The filter to use for existing local branches.
+Accepts regular expressions.
           Defaults to 'EXTJS*'

     -h    Help